micro-community/development/ideas/mvp-steps.md

 # MVP user journey
 Including an overview of differences between local and m3o env implementations where applicable.

+Assumptions:
-Assuming the user is already familiar with [basic Micro commands](https://dev.m3o.com/getting-started) she can immediately get started:
+- the user is already familiar with [basic Micro commands](https://dev.m3o.com/getting-started).

-The environment of the user will be either `local` or - more likely - `server` if she ever used `micro server` locally:
+- micro cli is installed on the users machine

+Note `proxy.micro.mu` should likely become `proxy.m3o.com` or similar (leaving proxy out is likely more elegant).

 ```sh
 $ micro env